bsfconception/WT32-SC01/Demo/Readme.md

 Two examples are provided :
 - WT32_BSF_Demo : using only TFT_eSPI graphical library
-- WT32_BSF_LVGL_Demo : based on hte previous one but adding the LVGL graphical interface.
-A setting enable or disable the LVGL features
+- WT32_BSF_LVGL_Demo : code based on the previous but adding the LVGL graphical interface.
+A setting enables or disables the LVGL features

-The both examples have been compiled using Arduino IDE 1.8.15 All the libraries are up to date
+The both examples have been compiled using Arduino IDE 1.8.15 All the libraries are up to date for building

 Ensure that you enable the SPIFF features when compiling and uploading the code on the ESP32